Manhattan DA Bragg sues GOP House Judiciary chairman to prevent interference in Trump case - KTVZ

 Manhattan DA Bragg sues GOP House Judiciary chairman to prevent interference in Trump case

-Manhattan District Attorney Alvin Bragg is suing House Judiciary Chairman Jim Jordan, an Ohio Republican, over what the lawsuit describes as a “transparent campaign to intimidate and attack” the district attorney and interfere in his office’s case against former President Donald Trump.
+Manhattan District Attorney Alvin Bragg is suing House Judiciary Chairman Jim Jordan, over what the lawsuit filed Tuesday describes as a “transparent campaign to intimidate and attack” his office’s case against former President Donald Trump.

+The suit injects more legal drama into Bragg’s investigation of Trump, which has been dogged for weeks by accusations from Republicans that the prosecutor’s pursuit of the former president was purely political, with the claims being central to Jordan’s own probe.

 Jordan subpoenaed Pomerantz late last week for his role investigating Trump and his business empire — as House Republicans have sought to frame the recent indictment against the former president as politically motivated.